angular-ui/ui-mask/README.md

 If the `escChar` (\\ by default) is encountered in a mask, the next character will be treated as a literal and not a mask definition key.
 To disable the `escChar` feature completely, set `escChar` to `null`.

-When `unsafe` set to true, apply value to `$modelValue` even if it isn't valid.
-By default, if you write invalid value, model stay `undefined`.
+When `allowInvalidValue` is set to true, apply value to `$modelValue` even if it isn't valid.
+By default, if you write an invalid value, the model will stay `undefined`.

 #### Global customization
 In addition to customizing behaviors for a specific element, you can also customize the behaviors globally.
 To do this, simply use the `uiMaskConfig` provider in your app configuration.
 Example: